-Of course, the best part of any trek is making your way through the trails and suddenly the forests opening up into spectacular vistas.
+Of course, the best part of any trek is making your way through the trails, and suddenly the forests are opening up into spectacular vistas.
 Be prepared for your breath to be taken away.
-As is must for any trekking expedition, a bonfire is a perfect end, with food to share and experiences to discuss.
+As is a must for any trekking expedition, a bonfire is a perfect end, with food to share and experiences to discuss.

 Middle of the Trek

-The second day would include an easy stretch towards Kunjkharak where spotting birds would be complemented by sightings of various mammals.
-However, a word of caution, this area is actually a high mountain pass and thus, can, get extremely cold and windy in the winter months.
-Of course, it goes without saying, but, be prepared.
+The second day would include an easy stretch towards Kunjkharak where sightings of various mammals would complement spotting birds.
+However, a word of caution, this area is a high mountain pass and, thus, can get extremely cold and windy in the winter months.
+Of course, it goes without saying, but be prepared.
 However, the views of the skies turning gold, telling stories of the time eternal worth every effort this trek might require.

 Most food options at Pangot include road-side dhabas and resort restaurants and room service.
 For any trek, it is advisable to be fully prepared.